 A New Jersey state panel of doctors recommended expanding the the list of treatable conditions for medical marijuana to include chronic pain, a move that would likely widen the patient pool and boost MMJ sales.

-According to the Newark Star-Ledger and the Philadelphia Inquirer, the Medicinal Marijuana Review Panel voted 5-1 to add people suffering from different types of chronic pain, Tourette’s syndrome, irritable bowel syndrome and anxiety related to autism or Alzheimer’s disease.
+According to the NJ.com and the Philadelphia Inquirer, the Medicinal Marijuana Review Panel voted 5-1 to add people suffering from different types of chronic pain, Tourette’s syndrome, irritable bowel syndrome and anxiety related to autism or Alzheimer’s disease.

 One potential obstacle to the panel’s recommendation: New Jersey Gov. Chris Christie has been lukewarm about medical marijuana; and Health Commissioner Cathleen Bennett – a Christie appointee – has the final say on whether the conditions list will be expanded.